Diegoocse/CSE15L--LabReport2/index.md

   b)Arguments were were URI represented with s=How is your day and user=Eduardo.

-  c)In this specific request, the chatHistory field of the ChatMessageHandler class is updated as follows: before the request, chatHistory contains 'Diego: Hello'; after processing the request /add-message?s=How%20is%20your%20day?&user=Eduardo, chatHistory includes 'Diego: Hello' and 'Eduardo: How is your day?'.
+  c)In this specific request, the chatHistory field of the ChatMessageHandler class is updated as follows: before the request, chatHistory contains 'Diego: Hello'; after processing the request /add-message?s=How%20is%20your%20day?&user=Eduardo, chatHistory includes `Diego: Hello/n` and 'Eduardo: How is your day?/n`.